Another important property of Bacopa, dependent on its effects on the central nervous system, is its anti-convulsive action.

 The side effects of phenytoin, the commonly used anti-epileptic drug, include impairment of cognitive functions.
-Bacopa monniera extract was evaluated for efficacy in reversing this side effect in animal models.
+Bacopa monnieri extract was evaluated for efficacy in reversing this side effect in animal models.
 Evaluations with regard to passive avoidance response task (PA), maximal electroshock seizures and locomotor activity were performed in mice.
 The mice received phenytoin (25 mg/kg orally for 14 days).
-Bacopa monniera (40 mg/kg for 7 days) given along with phenytoin in the second week of the two-week regimen significantly reversed PHT-induced impairment of cognitive function as determined from the PA results.
+Bacopa monnieri (40 mg/kg for 7 days) given along with phenytoin in the second week of the two-week regimen significantly reversed PHT-induced impairment of cognitive function as determined from the PA results.
 Both acquisition and retention of memory were improved without affecting the anti-convulsant activity of PHT.
 These effects were independent of motor stimulation.
-The authors concluded that Bacopa monniera has potential use in correcting the cognitive deficit induced by PHT.
+The authors concluded that Bacopa monnieri has potential use in correcting the cognitive deficit induced by PHT.

 Postulated mode of action

 It is postulated that the anti-convulsive effects could be mediated through GABA (gamma aminobutyric acid) which is involved in neural impulse transmission because substances that stimulate GABA are known to possess anticonvulsant, pain-relieving and sedative activity.